 Taprooted plants with narrow, grassy, aromatic leaves that form small, evergreen foliage tufts about 8 inches high, 1 feet wide.
 Somewhat reminiscent of thrift (Armeria).
 Blooms during warm months (nearly all year in mild-winter climates).
 Yellow daisies to 112 inches wide have rays with notched edges; blossoms are usually carried singly on stems.
 Give well-drained soil.
 Cut off faded flower spikes to neaten plants and prolong bloom.
 Tolerant of heat, cold, drought.
 With some moisture, will reseed.
 Attractive in containers.

 - Native to plains from Canada to Texas.

-T. acaulis.
-ANGELITA DAISY.
-Native to plains from Canada to Texas.
-Golden yellow flowers on stems to 1 ft. high.
+- Golden yellow flowers on stems to 1 feet high.

-- Bright yellow flowers on 16-in. stems; rays may have red-brown veins on undersides.
+- Bright yellow flowers on 16 inches stems; rays may have red-brown veins on undersides.